mySites.guru

 Yes, deleting it won’t break your site.
 But the mySites.guru plugin will recreate it on the next page load and treat the file as if it’s being monitored for the first time.
 You won’t get a false alert - it simply recalculates the hash and stores it fresh.
 If you want to stop monitoring a file entirely, remove it from the watch list in your mySites.guru dashboard instead of deleting the hash file on disk.

-Whitelist Your Own IP
+Can You Whitelist Your Own IP?

 You can whitelist IP addresses so your own changes don’t trigger false alarms.
 The same principle applies to uptime monitoring - whitelisting our monitoring IP prevents your server’s firewall from blocking the uptime checks.